thawkin3/html-to-pdf-demo/README.md

 ## Running Locally

-Since there are no build tools included, simple use a static site hosting tool of your choice to run this locally.
+Since there are no build tools included, simply use a static site hosting tool of your choice to run this locally.
 Some of my favorites are MAMP (or WAMP or LAMP) or the VS Code "Live Server" extension.